JacquesLucke/animation_nodes_manual/docs/dev_guide/tutorials/new_socket_type.rst

 2. Insert the **template** below.
 This is the bare minimum of what is needed in for each socket.
 Here is an overview over the class properties of sockets:

+        - ``bl_idname``
-        - ``bl_idname``: This an identifier for the socket type, changing it breaks all files in which this socket is used.
+                This an identifier for the socket type, changing it breaks all files in which this socket is used.
+        - ``bl_label``
-        - ``bl_label``: This label is used nowhere but we need to specify it for Blender.
+                This label is used nowhere but we need to specify it for Blender.
+        - ``dataType``
-        - ``dataType``: A more readable identifier for the socket.
+                A more readable identifier for the socket.
 It is used in the socket searches and in many other places within AN.
+        - ``allowedInputTypes``
-        - ``allowedInputTypes``: If this socket is connected to a socket whose type is not in that list the link will be removed (or a converter node will be inserted when a rule for that has been specified).
+                If this socket is connected to a socket whose type is not in that list the link will be removed (or a converter node will be inserted when a rule for that has been specified).
+        - ``drawColor``
-        - ``drawColor``: Color of the socket in the node editor in RGBA format.
+                Color of the socket in the node editor in RGBA format.
+        - ``storable``
-        - ``storable``: Is *True* when data type can be stored between executions without the danger of crashing Blender.
+                Is *True* when data type can be stored between executions without the danger of crashing Blender.
 Examples where this has to be *False* are *Object*, *Scene*, *Sequence*, ...
+        - ``comparable``
-        - ``comparable``: Is *True* when the data type can be hashed with pythons *hash* function.
+                Is *True* when the data type can be hashed with pythons *hash* function.

     .. code-block:: python
         :linenos: